Dung24-6/Dung24-6/README.md

 _**Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less.**_

 Marie Curie

+_**There is a magnet in your heart that will attract true friends.
+That magnet is unselfishness, thinking of others first; when you learn to live for others, they will live for you.**_

+Paramahansa Yogananda